 But what about Hot Chase?
 Well, while you won’t be unleashing a plague upon mankind there, the next best thing isn’t so bad: namely, a hot reporter!
 What?
 No, I’m not joking!
 For some reason, your sights are set on catching this human female.
 It’s a runner and she’s your… motivation; trust me, that’s all you need (or want) to know.
 Actually, come to think of it, that’s all I know too.

-Best as I can tell, mutations are triggered upon smashing into certain objects, at which point one of six types join your little undead gang for a brief period.
+As far as I can tell, mutations are triggered upon smashing into certain objects, at which point one of six types joins your little undead gang for a brief period.
 CHARMING increases the distance at which people are, well, within killing distance, while SWAG does the same for coins (except, no killing).
-While the six certainly make for interesting additions, I kinda wish mutations were all leveled as one; guess that’d be asking too much from an endless runner, eh?
+While the six certainly make for interesting additions, I kinda wish mutations were all levelled as one; guess that’d be asking too much from an endless runner, eh?

-Feel like running down the street, rotten flesh dangling from your bones as you scream “BRAAAINS!”, while chasing a news reporter?
+Feel like running down the street, rotten flesh dangling from your bones as you scream “BRAAAINS!” while chasing a news reporter?
 Then pick yer poison, Android or iOS, and get to running!
 What, the price tag? $0!
-Unless you dislike ads that is, in which case it’ll set ya back $2.
+Unless you dislike ads that is, in which case it’ll set you back $2.
 That’s two dollars by the way, not brains.